pinout-xyz/Pinout.xyz/draft/overlay/mdb2pi-hat.md

 [    2.900428] rtc-pcf8563 1-0051: pcf8563_probe: write error
 [    2.900459] rtc-pcf8563: probe of 1-0051 failed with error -5
 ```
-In this case, please wait a few minutes to let the SuperCap being charged; then restart your pi to let the rtc daemon detect the chip again.
+In this case, please wait a few minutes to let the SuperCap recharge, then restart your pi so the RTC daemon can detect the chip again.